Choosing The Best Portable Air Compressor For Car Tires

-There are aftermarket systems you can install (and you should!), but again, even if you have a TPMS system installed on your RV, you should regularly physically check tire pressure on ALL of your tires.
+There are aftermarket systems you can install (and you should!), but again, even if you have a TPMS system installed on your RV, you should regularly physically check the pressure on ALL of your tires.

 Tire Pressure Gauge

-We've established why you should keep tabs on your vehicle's tire pressure on a regular basis, but does this mean you need to lug out your portable air compressor in order to use its built-in pressure gauge just to check tire pressure?
+We've established why you should keep tabs on your vehicle's tire pressure on a regular basis, but does this mean you need to lug out your portable air compressor pump in order to use its built-in pressure gauge just to check pressure?
 Um, no. What a pain that would be!

-Instead, you should get an inexpensive, yet accurate, tire pressure gauge like the Accutire MS-4021B Digital Tire Pressure Gauge shown below.
+Instead, you should get an inexpensive, yet accurate, pressure gauge like the Accutire MS-4021B Digital Tire Pressure Gauge shown below.

 According to Marshall, 'do yourself a favor' and pick up the air pressure gauge below.